Constellation Energy Foundation (Rembrandt Foundation Inc)

 Hands-On, Community-Based Approach: Successful E2 projects are "team oriented, learning focused, hands-on demonstration projects with specific results."
 Environmental grants support tangible conservation outcomes like living shoreline installations, urban tree planting, and wildlife habitat restoration rather than purely research-based initiatives.

-Budget Efficiency: Grant funds limited to maximum 20% for administration and office expenses (E2 program).
-Applications must include detailed project budgets showing how funds will be spent on direct program activities.
+Budget Efficiency: Grant funds limited to maximum 20% for administration and office expenses (E2 programme).
+Applications must include detailed project budgets showing how funds will be spent on direct programme activities.

-Focus on Underrepresented Populations: In 2024, 81% of Constellation's direct grants supported organizations, programs, or events serving underrepresented populations.
+Focus on Underrepresented Populations: In 2024, 81% of Constellation's direct grants supported organisations, programmes, or events serving underrepresented populations.
 Applications should clearly articulate how the project serves diverse communities, particularly in the Access/Equity in Energy theme.

 Specific Examples of Funded Projects: